f5businessdevelopment/bigipworkshop/docs/ex5.md

 Click on the F5 icon on the left side of the VSCode app.
 The F5 icon which is at the extreme left (white)
 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/4f0de423-7f83-44c5-b59c-c0068fcd090a)

 Click on __"Import.conf/UCS/QKVIEW from local file"__ in the VSCode app, and select the file "App.ucs" to import.
+__Note__: Make sure you are in AS3 directory  ~/BIG-IP-Configs-to-AS3-with-Terraform/AS3

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/877490b7-48d1-4520-9579-6e84242fa8b3)